How Is Apple Cider Vinegar Good For Gout?

 The reality is that your diet as a gout sufferer is the no. 1 factor in gout.
 You can manage your gout, virtually eliminating it with proper diet.

-I am now 5 years without an attack after having over a year of very traumatic and continuous gout attacks.
+I am now several years without an attack after having over a year of very traumatic and continuous gout attacks.
 Here is the cookbook that turned it all around for me.

 There are plenty of home remedies that have been implemented by victims to keep the symptoms at bay.
-Apple Cider Vinegar is considered among the most popular and proven agents that have been used for decades to fight against gout, but there are no silver bullets.
+Apple Cider Vinegar is considered among the most popular and proven agents that have been used for decades to fight against gout, but through a lot of pain and research, I found my silver bullet that helps me control it better than anything else.

 If you want to avoid gout attacks as a whole, you need to work on your diet.